MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Allfiles/M05-empower-workforce-copilot-finance/2-draft-email-insurance-company.md

  > [!IMPORTANT]
  > Do NOT select the **Regenerate** button.
 Doing so won't update the current draft based on the following prompt.
 Instead, it generates an entirely new message based ONLY on this prompt - which isn’t what you want.

+> [!Note]
-    **Please compare the level of premium increases being proposed for Northwind Traders in comparison to industry-wide premium increases.
+> **Please compare the level of premium increases being proposed for Northwind Traders in comparison to industry-wide premium increases.
 Our individual policy premiums increased over 9%, and family policies increased over 15%.
 Mention how our increases far exceed the industry averages of 6% and 10% increases, respectively**.
 14. What just happened when you tried to update the email based on this latest prompt?
 Chances are you received an error message indicating "**Sorry, something went wrong.
 Copilot is working on it**."
 The reason you received this error is that when you submit a change request to a draft, Copilot currently accepts only one change at a time per prompt.
 In this case, you asked for two changes - compare the plan increases to industry averages and specify the specific rate increases.

     Here's the current rule of thumb involving prompts when working in Copilot for Outlook: